muktarrejvi/cybersecurity-portfolio/SSCPCert/extraNote.md

 - **Phishing**: A **generic** attack that targets a **large group of people**, usually via **mass emails**, aiming to trick recipients into revealing **sensitive information** such as passwords, financial details, or login credentials.

 - **Spear Phishing**: A **targeted** and **personalized** form of phishing that focuses on a **specific individual or organization**.
 Attackers often **impersonate trusted contacts** like a **CEO, IT administrator, or colleague** to increase the chances of success.

+# Client-Side Encryption for Cloud Data Security

+Enterprises should **implement client-side encryption** before uploading data to the cloud to ensure protection against **unauthorized access** and compliance with **data privacy regulations**.
+By using client-side encryption, the data is **encrypted locally** before transmission, giving the organization full control over **encryption keys** and ensuring that sensitive information remains secure even if the **cloud provider** is compromised.
+This approach strengthens overall **data security** and privacy governance.

+**Key Points:**
+- **Client-Side Encryption:** Encrypt data locally before sending to the cloud.
+- **Unauthorized Access Protection:** Prevents outsiders and even the cloud provider from reading the data.
+- **Encryption Keys Control:** The organization retains full control over keys.
+- **Compliance:** Helps meet regulatory requirements such as GDPR, HIPAA, or CCPA.
+- **Data Security:** Ensures confidentiality and integrity of sensitive information.